material-foundation/material-foundation-conventions-objc/README.md

 ## Bootstrap script

-The bootstrap script creates the skeletal directory structure for a GOS repo.
+The bootstrap script creates the skeletal directory structure for a MDF repo.
 This script must be provided a library name and a path.

 Example usage:

-    # Create a new directory, ~/workbench/MyLibrary/, populated with the GOS conventional structure.
+    # Create a new directory, ~/workbench/MyLibrary/, populated with the MDF conventional structure.
     ./bootstrap MyLibrary ~/workbench/